SCOMnewbie/SCOMnewbie.github.io/_posts/2021-02-03-registrationvsenterpriseapp.md

 - Application administration which can do almost everything on app registration and enterprise app except to admin consent Microsoft graph audience.
 But an app admin can consent an api exposed by another app which already received admin consent by a GA.
 This is this RBAC is considered as a high privilege role.

 {% include note.html content="In certain cases, you want to be alerted when a RBAC event is generated on your subscription (Even if it’s a GA who decided to look at your sub).
 You can use this [logic app]((https://github.com/SCOMnewbie/Azure/tree/master/LogicApp/RBAC-Warnings) ) to be alerted." %}

-# Security and monitoring auround Oauth permissions

-Now we start to understand the big picture, the goal of this part will be to explain why we have to understand those concepts to avoid drama … As you can imagine, attackers are ready to show you what you can do with the secret you’ve added in your public application.

-## Danger and remediation

-- Global admins has to be TRAINED!
-They have to understand all those concepts and be ready to challenge devellopers.
-Imagine a GA consent a scope like Group.ReadWrite.All (delete all groups with application permission), things can become bad quickly...

-- Train your devellopers too.
-Even if AAD does a good job to require admin consent when needed, for an end user perspective, it's not really a good experience when you receive a wall of scopes to consent at the first login.
-Developpers should implement dynamic scopes in their application.

-- All Enterprise applications have to be monitored to detect overprivileged consented scopes.
-We will see below few ways to do it.
-But doing this, you will avoid end user to consent crazy scopes because the dev/admin did a bad job.

-- Train your users to read what they consent is not a possible option.
-But AAD propose few options to avoid making the consent experience too painfull.
-You can:

-  - Under AAD/Entperprise App/User settings, you can deny the fact that users can consent themselve but you can also enable the feature to request admin consent.

-Danger
-    - Principal of least privilege.
-Admin has to be trained, admin consent can be super critical.
-      - Global admin, application admin, cloud application admin (high privilege) > should be monitored!
-    - External
-      - ¨Phishing attacks
-        - Enable MFA on all users
-        - Audit Service principal over privilege apps.
-Read all files/ ...
-Pretty simple but devastated concept.

-Remediation

-  Publisher verication
-  implement consent policies (low level permission allowed for the end user otherwise Admin consent) Admin workflow help go quicker
-  User assignmet (who can explicitely access you app)

 # Demo